 5. The continued missing person

 Where no contact can be made and the employee continues to be absent, it may be tempting to assume they have resigned.
 A safer approach is to undertake disciplinary proceedings, even if the employee does not attend or participate.
 They should be invited to a disciplinary meeting and given the opportunity to explain their side of events.
-Invite them to a meeting in writing, making it clear that if they fail to attend a decision will be made in their absence; this can include treating the issue as a gross misconduct offence for which dismissal will be an outcome.
+Invite them to a meeting in writing, making it clear that if they fail to attend a decision will be made in their absence; this can include treating the issue as a gross misconduct offence for which an unauthorised absence termination will be an outcome.

 To avoid this issue arising too often, it’s always a good idea to ensure that procedures relating to absence and absence reporting are clear and well communicated.
 Make sure that employees also have the correct contact details for absence reporting.
 Finally, keep good absence records for all your people!